Last Updated on: 19th October 2023, 02:22 pm

-Hermit crabs rarely leave their tank.
-This means that you need to think long and hard before subjecting hermit crabs to a stressful journey.
+Hermit crabs aren’t natural travelers.
+Given a choice, hermit crabs would never leave the beach, so you need to think long and hard before subjecting them to a long, bumpy, noisy, and stressful journey.

 Are Hermit Crabs Comfortable with Travel?

-This means that, in short, hermit crabs are not comfortable with travel.
-Sometimes, though, it becomes necessary to transport hermit crabs from one locale to another.
-If this is the case, you must take the necessary precautions to keep your pets as comfortable as possible.
+Sometimes, it becomes necessary to transport hermit crabs from one locale to another.
+If this is the case, take precautions to keep your pet hermit crabs comfortable.

 How Can You Travel with Hermit Crabs?

-As discussed, travel is not a pleasurable experience for hermit crabs.
-Alas, it is sometimes necessary.
-Examples of when you may need to travel with your pets include:
+As discussed, travel isn’t a pleasurable experience for hermit crabs.
+Alas, it’s sometimes necessary.
+Examples of when you may need to travel with hermit crabs include:

-- Taking hermit crabs to a friend or family member to care for while you are away
+- Take hermit crabs to a friend or family member to care for them while you’re away.

-Before planning a trip with your hermit crabs, ensure they are fit enough for the journey.
-Sick or molting hermit crabs should never be forced into travel.
-Your pets will already be under stress.
-The impact of travel will likely kill them.
+Before planning a trip with hermit crabs, ensure they’re well enough for the journey.
+Sick or molting hermit crabs shouldn’t be forced to travel because they’re already stressed.

-Before making preparations to travel with hermit crabs, ask yourself it is necessary.
-You should avoid putting hermit crabs through this experience if possible.
-If it is unavoidable, you need to consider the following:
+Before preparing to travel with hermit crabs, ask yourself if it’s necessary.
+If travel is unavoidable, you must consider the following factors:

-- Keeping a supply of food, water, and substrate
+- Keeping a supply of food and water.

-Above all, keep the time in transit short Anything longer than a few hours places hermit crabs in danger.
-These animals are not equipped for cross-country road trips that last for days.
-If necessary, consider shipping your hermit crabs by air to speed up the transition.
+Above all, keep the time in transit short, as hermit crabs aren’t equipped for cross-country road trips that last for days.
+If necessary, consider shipping hermit crabs by air to speed up the transition.

 Can Hermit Crabs Travel in Cars?

 If hermit crabs need to travel, a car is the safest method.
-If you’re taking a short journey of under a few hours, driving will be preferred.
+Driving is preferred if you’re taking a short journey of under a few hours.

-If you are going to take your hermit crabs on the road, you’ll need at least one passenger.
-This person will need to monitor and care for the hermit crabs.
-Never leave hermit crabs into the trunk and assume they’ll be fine.
+If you take hermit crabs on the road, you’ll need at least one passenger.
+This person will monitor and care for the hermit crabs.
+Never leave hermit crabs in the trunk of the car.

-You’ll also need to make appropriate preparations before starting the journey.
-These include:
+You’ll also need to make preparations before starting the journey, including:

-- Purchase a tank for transporting the hermit crabs (if not using their usual habitat)
+- Purchasing a tank for transporting the hermit crabs.

-- Prepare an isolation tank for emergency molts or outbursts of aggression
+- Preparing an isolation tank for molts or sudden aggression.

-- Fill the tanks with substrate – your hermit crabs will burrow for the duration of the drive
+- Fill the tanks with a substrate, as hermit crabs will burrow during the drive.

-- Provide a blanket to warm up the tank and moderate darkness and light
+- Provide a blanket to warm up the tank and moderate light.

-- Stick to a schedule, and avoid traveling after dark if you can
+- Follow a schedule, and avoid traveling after dark if possible.

-- Never start the journey if hermit crabs are about to molt or look sick
+- Never start the journey if hermit crabs are about to molt or seem unwell.

 Keep Hermit Crabs Together